DrTimothyAldenDavis/SuiteSparse/GraphBLAS/GraphBLAS/README.md

 The last two features don't exist for MATLAB sparse matrices.

-These features are supported, but are not as fast as they could be:

-    concatenation: [A B], [A;B], and the built-in functions: bandwidth, eps, isbanded, isdiag, ishermitian, issymmetric, istril, istriu, spfun.
+These functions are supported, but are not yet as fast as they could be: bandwidth, eps, isbanded, isdiag, ishermitian, issymmetric, istril, istriu, spfun.

-A GrB matrix object can be saved to a mat-file and loaded back in, but must be loaded in with the same major version of SuiteSparse:GraphBLAS. v4.0.1. cannot load mat-files saved from v3.3.3 for example.
-In the future, I will consider GrB.load and GrB.save methods that would work across different versions.